eblonvia/eblonvia.github.io/Git_cheat_sheet.md

-1. To discard all chanes
+# How to discard all changes in a local git repository
 git reset --hard # removes staged and working directory changes

  _be very careful with these_.<br>